seyyitgenc/platformer-cpp-sfml/README.md

+# Platformer Made With CPP/SFML

-# Arbitrary Rectangle Collision Detection With SFML/CPP
+### Arbitrary Rectangle Collision Detection With SFML/CPP

 I used Javidx9's code for collision detection and implemented using SFML If you have better solution for this collision detection you can fork this repository and change the code.